nixworks/public/news/2012/03/14/README.md

 ##### U.S. President
 ### [The President of the United States Barack Obama and the Prime Minister of the United Kingdom David Cameron meet at the White House in Washington D.C. to discuss Afghanistan, Syria, the global economy and Iran. ](/news/2012/03/14/the-president-of-the-united-states-barack-obama-and-the-prime-minister-of-the-united-kingdom-david-cameron-meet-at-the-white-house-in-washin.md)
-_Context: David Cameron, White House, Afghanistan, Prime Minister, Syria, U.S. President, Barack Obama, Iran, Washington D.C._
+_Context: Afghanistan, Iran, Barack Obama, U.S. President, Washington D.C., David Cameron, Prime Minister, Syria, White House_

 #####  International Criminal Court
 ### [The International Criminal Court in the Hague delivers a verdict of guilty in the case of Thomas Lubanga Dyilo of the Democratic Republic of the Congo on war crimes charges. ](/news/2012/03/14/the-international-criminal-court-in-the-hague-delivers-a-verdict-of-guilty-in-the-case-of-thomas-lubanga-dyilo-of-the-democratic-republic-of.md)